-Thank you Cacique® for sponsoring this post.
+This post is sponsored by Cacique®.
 Visit your local grocery store to pick up your fave Cacique® product for a delicious dinner tonight!

-This creamy dip brings back memories from when we used to live in Austin (before everyone moved there!)
+This creamy dip brings back memories from when we lived in Austin.
 There was a cute little restaurant called Chuy's.
-It had a very eclectic style, and they were known for their stuffed queso appetizer.
+It had a very eclectic style, and they were known for their stuffed queso.

 What is typically in a queso dip?

 - A meltable cheese or a combination of cheeses

 - Chiles (canned or freshly roasted.)

 - Jalapeños if you like a kick of spice